MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Methodology

 \subsection{Problem Statement}

 Given a numerical dataset $D^{n \times d}$ ($n$ samples and $d$ features) which contains sensitive privacy records.
-Date owner expects to share dataset $D$ to an untrust party in a secure way.
-In this paper, we aim to use synthetic dataset $D'$ to substitute original dataset $D$ in data sharing to prevent privacy leakage.
-The synthetic dataset $D'$ not only maintain some certain information in original datasets but also protected by a certain level of privacy.
+The data owner expects to share dataset $D$ to an untrust party in a secure way.
+In this paper, we aim to use the synthetic dataset $D'$ to substitute the original dataset $D$ in data sharing to prevent privacy leakage.
+The synthetic dataset $D'$ not only maintains some certain information in original datasets but also protected by a certain level of privacy.